woocommerce/woocommerce/readme.txt

 = FEATURES =
 Seriously, WooCommerce has got more features than you can shake a stick at.
 But don’t just take our word for it, try it for yourself.

+= EXTENDABLE =
+Need more power for your eCommerce store?
+A specific payment gateway?
+Perhaps additional shipping methods?
+WooCommerce has a plethora of extensions available to provide just that - http://www.woothemes.com/extensions/woocommerce-extensions/

-Read more about the features and benefits of WooCommerce at http://www.woothemes.com/woocommerce/ Checkout and contribute to the source on GitHub at http://github.com/woothemes/woocommerce/
+Read more about the features and benefits of the WooCommerce eCommerce platform at http://www.woothemes.com/woocommerce/ Checkout and contribute to the source on GitHub at http://github.com/woothemes/woocommerce/

 == Installation ==